mattfili/simple_agent/README.md

 4. The process continues until GPT-5 provides a final response without tool calls.
 5. The final response is displayed to the user.

-## Tools

-### ping
-Pings a host to check network connectivity.
-- Parameters: `host` (hostname or IP address)

-### curl
-Executes curl commands locally to validate HTTPS or fetch headers.
-- Parameters: `args` (array of curl arguments)

-## Notes

-- The agent uses OpenAI's `responses.create()` API endpoint with the `gpt-5` model.
-- All tool executions are logged to the console for debugging purposes.
-- The conversation context persists throughout the session.